shivangsaraswat/whatsapp-bot/README.md

 - Scan the QR code with your admin WhatsApp account

 ## How It Works

+### Manual Verification (DM to Bot)
 - Users message the admin number with their join request (include group name or invite link)
 - The bot extracts their phone number and checks all linked Google Sheets for that group
 - If found, the bot replies with the group invite link
 - If not, the bot replies with a rejection and a Google Form link

+### Auto-Approve Join Requests (NEW!)
+- User requests to join a configured WhatsApp group
+- Bot automatically detects the join request
+- Bot verifies the user's phone number against Google Sheets
+- **If verified:** Bot auto-approves and adds user to group + sends welcome DM
+- **If not verified:** Bot auto-rejects and sends rejection DM with form link
+- All actions are logged automatically

 ## File Structure
 - `index.js` — Main entry